laythq/Vodafone-Tech-Test/README.md

 This app is unit tested with Enzyme and Jest.
 Each component is tested individually and I have tried to isolate each test from some of its dependencies using the Jest mocking function.
 I have tried to focus all testing output rather than implementation, and left all integration testing to my feature test.
 Unit tests can be run with `npm test`.

 To test component integration I used Cypress.
 It tests the basic features and user stories as listed in the specifications, i.e. whenever colour or capacity is changed, the image and price descriptions will change accordingly.
-To run the Cypress tests start the application with:
+To run the Cypress tests you may first have to install cypress with `npm install cypress`.
+Then, start the application with:

 `npm start`

-then, to see the tests run in the command line, in a separate terminal window run:
+To see the tests run in the command line, in a separate terminal window run:

 `npx cypress run --spec ./cypress/integration/features_spec.js`